benglard/MyTE_NLP/MyTE_NLP/RL/README.md

 # MyTE_RL

 MyTE_RL is a library built to ease the development and use of reinforcement learning architechtures on torch7 systems.
-MyTE_RL is built on top of nn, and MyTE_RNN, allowing for the building of powerful models.
+MyTE_RL is built on top of nn and MyTE_RNN, allowing for the building of powerful models.

 # Example Usage